tomhea/flip-jump/tests/README.md

 ---|---|---|---|---|---|---|---
 example_test | path/to/example_1.fj &#124; ... &#124; path/to/example_n.fj | path/to/compiled/example.fjm | 64 | 1 | 0 | True | True

+Note that you can specify a single file, or a '|' separated list of files in the .fj paths cell.
+In case of a list, they will be compiled in the inserted order.

 ### Run CSVs format:

 test name | .fjm path | input file path | output file path | is input a binary file | is output a binary file
 ---|---|---|---|---|---
 example_test | path/to/compiled/example.fjm | path/to/inputs/example.in | path/to/outputs/example.out | False | False

+Note that you can also emit specifying a file in the input/output cell, and leave it empty.
+In that case an empty input/output will be used.